kirill-grouchnikov/aurora/docs/component/CommandPanel.md

 ```

 This creates a command panel that:
-- Has at most six rows of buttons
+- Has exactly six rows of buttons
 - Each button in `Big` presentation state
 - With icons in active and enabled states using the color of the text